-When you are in Minnesota City, you'll notice that it is more blue-collar than most other communities in America.
-38.04% of Minnesota City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Minnesota City is a blue-collar town, with 38.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Minnesota City is a city of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Minnesota City who work in office and administrative support (25.00%), management occupations (9.78%), and business and financial occupations (6.52%).

 Minnesota City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.